RimJoudi/holberton-system_engineering-devops/command_line_for_the_win/README.md

 # Command line for the win

 **CMD CHALLENGE** is a pretty cool game challenging you on Bash skills.
 Everything is done via the command line and the questions are becoming increasingly complicated.
-This is  a good training to improve your command line skills!
+This is  a good training to improve our command line skills!

 ## Requirements
 ###### General